 Perhaps Nebraska players were better back then…but that seems pretty dubious considering the consistent population issues.
-Even if stocky blockers of the sort you find in Nebraska towns were more valuable then than now, the state couldn’t have produced more great ones than elsewhere in the union.
+Even if stocky blockers of the sort you find in Nebraska towns were more valuable then than now, the state couldn’t have produced too many more great ones than elsewhere in the union.
 If you take a glance at the roster you can see that there were tons of Nebraskans on it, too many for the ratio to work out.
 The starting lineup on offense included eight Nebraskan starters, two of which were walk-ons.
 On defense they relied on a much more national recruiting strategy but still started two Nebraskans and a walk-on from Indiana.

 I jotted down their 1995 starting lineup myself and took note of who was on the team and where they came from and then I took some stabs at guessing what their recruiting ranking might have been:

 There are some places where I was probably not generous enough and others where I was too generous, it’s very difficult to make these guesses decades later.
 The most difficult places regard how short OL would have been evaluated back then before the passing game was quite as prevalent as it is today.
-That said, the blocking positions is where Osborne leaned most heavily on Nebraskans so even if 6-2 tackles were more valuable back then you’re still talking about him picking from a tiny pool in a populous nation.
+That said, the blocking positions is where Osborne leaned most heavily on Nebraskans so even if 6-2 tackles were more valuable back then you’re still talking about him picking from a tiny pool out of a populous nation.

 With these guesstimates the starting lineup for Nebraska’s greatest team would have averaged at 2.8 stars on offense and 3.2 stars on defense.
 Some will surely scoff, perhaps I have Wistrom rated too low or made some other error or another in the eyes of people who followed these kinds of things back in 1992.
 Still, it’s hard to see this team having been comprised of blue-chip players when you look at who was involved and where they came from.